As the holiday season comes to an end, many of us will be looking ahead and making resolutions about how we’ll do things differently this year.

-If you don’t truly value barista-made coffee or traveling with friends, then giving up spending on those things will be easy to do.
-But it’s likely that you spend money on them for a reason, therefore trying to quit them cold turkey will be incredibly hard.
+If you don’t truly value barista-made coffee or travel after the workweek, then giving up spending on those things will be easy to do.
+But it’s likely that you spend money on them for a reason.
+Trying to quit them cold turkey will be hard.

-So before you decide to cut back on your spending, look back on the purchases and experiences that were the most meaningful, enjoyable, or valuable to you over the last year.
+Before you decide to cut back on your spending, look back on the purchases that were the most meaningful, enjoyable, or valuable to you over the last year.
 That will help you recognize where you want to spend your money over the coming year.

 Then, cut your spending on things that don’t matter as much to you.
-That way, you’re less likely to waste money on things that are less important to you.
+That way, you’re unlikely to waste money on things that are less important to you.

 2. Automate your goals

-For instance, if you love going to an annual music festival like Coachella but you struggle to pay for it, set up an automatic weekly transfer of money into a savings account for it.
-That way you have enough time to save up for it and your budget isn’t completely wrecked by it either.
+Say that you love going to an annual music festival like Coachella, but you struggle to pay for it.
+Set up an automatic weekly transfer from your checking account into savings.
+That way, you have enough time to save up for the expense.
+Plus, your budget won’t be completely wrecked by it.

-Creating such an automated system for the experiences and purchases that you get the most out of will leave you much more mental bandwidth to focus on your long-term financial goals.
+Creating an automated system for important purchases will leave you more mental bandwidth to focus on your long-term financial goals.

-For example, since you know that Coachella will be paid for, you can focus on how to pay off your student loans, save up for a down payment, or increase your retirement savings.
+For example, since you know that Coachella will be paid for, you can focus on how to pay off your student loans, save up for a down payment on a home, or increase your retirement savings.

 3. Make your resolution an identity-based habit

-Setting a big goal to accomplish for yourself in the new year can help you push back on your self-imposed limits at times.
+Setting a big goal to accomplish in the new year can help you push back on your self-imposed limits.

-However, you also need to establish new habits to achieve your big goals.
-And forming a new habit can be very difficult.
+However, you also need to establish new habits to achieve your long-term financial goals.
+And forming a new habit can be difficult.

-For example, imagine that you want to pay off all of your debts in 2018.
+For example, imagine that you want to pay off all your debt in 2018.
 And, on top of that, you resolve to quit using your credit card.

-In the month of January, you put your credit card away and hustle to send extra money to all of your creditors.
-But then a snowstorm in February leaves you housebound and bored, and you end up going on an online shopping binge.
+In January and February, you put your credit card away and hustle to send extra money to your creditors.
+But then a snowstorm leaves you housebound and bored, and you end up going on an online shopping binge.

-Once you’ve done that, it’s incredibly hard to put the credit card away again.
-Not to mention hustle to pay off your debts.
+Once you’ve done that, it can be hard putting the credit card away again, not to mention hustle to pay off your debt.

-So instead of creating a large goal, habit and behavior expert James Clear recommends that you create identity-based habits for yourself to reach your goals.
+Author James Clear recommends that you create identity-based habits to reach your goals.

 To do this, you first need to decide what kind of person you want to be.
-Then, work to prove to yourself that you are that sort of person with your actions.
+Take actions that prove to yourself that you can be that sort of person.

-Each time you send an extra couple of dollars to your student loans or credit card company, you are reinforcing your view of yourself as the sort of person who works to pay off debt each week.
+Each time you send extra cash to your student loan lender or credit card company, you’re reinforcing your view of yourself as the sort of person who works to pay off debt each week.

-Those weekly actions become a habit, and you slowly become the person you have decided to be.
+Those weekly actions become a habit, and you slowly become the person you vowed to be.
 Over time, you end up reaching your long-term goals.
-Not a bad plan, right?

 4. Forgive your slip-ups